Graham Jones (speedway rider)

-Graham Jones (born 5 May 1963) is a former international speedway rider from England.
+Graham Tudor Jones (born 5 May 1963) is a former international motorcycle speedway rider from England.
+He earned three international caps for the England national speedway team.

 Speedway career

 Jones reached the final of the British Speedway Championship on three occasions in 1989, 1990 and 1992.
 He rode in the top tier of British Speedway from 1984 to 2004, riding for various clubs.

+In 1988, he won the National League Pairs, partnering Steve Bastable for the Stoke Potters, during the 1988 National League season.

+He was permanently signed by Wolverhampton Wolves from Stoke for a club record £15,000 in February 1989.